muzzley/yun-muzzley-lock/README.md

 1) Connect the Arduino USB port to the computer, if not already connected, and open the Arduino IDE.

-2) Open the doorlock.ino skecth, compile it, select the correst serial port and finally upload it to the Arduino board.
+2) Open the doorlock.ino sketch, compile it, select the correct serial port and finally upload it to the Arduino board.

 3) Check the video [here](https://www.youtube.com/watch?v=r1HL9QZI-as), and Enjoy! :)